offbynull/learn/Biology/input/input.md

 ```

 ### Mitochondria
-`{bm} Mitochondria/(Mitochondria|Mitochondrion)/i`</span> are organelles responsible for `{bm} cellular respiration`: the process of producing Adenosine Triphosphate (ATP) from molecules such as sugars.
+`{bm} Mitochondria/(Mitochondria|Mitochondrion)/i`</span> are organelles responsible for cellular respiration: the process of producing Adenosine Triphosphate (ATP) from molecules such as sugars.
 ATP is a chemical that provides energy to drive various biological processes (e.g. muscle contractions).
 As such, mitochondria are often referred to as "the power house of the cell."

 ```{img}
 Animal_mitochondrion_diagram_en.svg